craftamap/esbuild-plugin-html/README.md

     title?: string,             // title to inject into the head, will not be set if not specified htmlTemplate?: string,      // custom html document template string.
 If you omit a template,
-                                // a default template will be used (see below) scriptLoading?: 'blocking' | 'defer' | 'module',
+                                // a default template will be used (see below) define?: Record<string, string>,
+                                // Define custom values that can be accessed in the lodash template context scriptLoading?: 'blocking' | 'defer' | 'module',
                                 // Decide if the script tag will be inserted as blocking script tag,
                                 // with `defer=""` (default) or with `type="module"`